xabiibali/Week11_My_Note_App/README.md

 ## STRETCH PROBLEMS

 - [ ] Look at `App.js` and find the Stretch section.
-You will need to create to update each note.
+You will need to create a method to update each note.
 - [ ] Change the color of the note being edited.
 - [ ] Use [React Toast Library](https://react-hot-toast.com/) to show notifications such as "You have successfully deleted the note!"
 - [ ] **ADVANCED** Implement authentication by modifying the server, `login` and `signup`, show notes only to the logged in user and only their notes.